mgusmano/builder/README.md

 7. click on submit

 8. Click on open new extjs folder button to open the application

+9. Once the Application is generated go to app/desktop/src/view/MainPanelView.js

+10. click on MainPanelView.js

 <p align="right">(<a href="#top">back to top</a>)</p>